Updated: Apr 14

-In order to up your performance significantly, you need to do mental rehearsal with dynamic movements.
+It would help if you did a mental rehearsal with dynamic movements to up your performance significantly.
 Mental rehearsal is similar to visualization and Theatre of The Mind.
 With visualization or Theatre of the mind, you sit in a quiet spot, close your eyes, and begin.
-Doing mental rehearsal with movements adds to not only your visualization but your muscle memory as well.
+Doing mental rehearsal with movements adds to your visualization and your muscle memory as well.

 Let’s look at examples from business and the sports world.
-When a speaker is preparing for a very important speech, they can improve their performance two-fold.
-They start by visualizing they are walking up to the podium.
-By standing while doing this, they can add in dynamic hand movements and using the upper body/face and shoulders.
-Power movements with the hands, trigger emotions and aid to install memories that can be recalled when acted upon.
+When speakers are preparing for a critical speech, they can improve their performance two-fold.
+They start by visualizing that they are walking up to the podium, and they can add in dynamic hand movements and use the upper body/face and shoulders by standing while doing this.
+Power movements with the hands trigger emotions and aid in installing memories for recall.

-In the sports world, let’s look at field goal kickers in the NFL.
+Let’s look at field goal kickers in the NFL in the sports world.
 Just practicing kicking the ball is insufficient.
-They need to do mental rehearsal and actually make the motion of kicking the ball.
+They need to do mental rehearsal and make the motion of kicking the ball.
 Once they follow through with the leg kick, they can continue to visualize the ball going deep through the center of the upright posts.
-Even during my competitive softball days, I would use visualization techniques for my softball swing, bat swing angles and mechanics, timing, “Ikey Mickey” swing/chin techniques, use of legs for generating power, powering through the contact zone, and bat swing follow-through.
+During my competitive softball days, I would use visualization techniques for my softball swing, bat swing angles and mechanics, timing, “Ikey Mickey” swing/chin techniques, legs for generating power, and powering through the contact zone and bat swing follow-through.
 It sounds like a lot to remember, right?
 Nope, because muscle memory remembered for me.

-The brain plays different roles in mental rehearsal, from seeing and hearing the performance, to providing natural energy chemicals to make you feel great while doing an awesome job.
+The brain plays different roles in mental rehearsal, from seeing and hearing the performance to providing natural energy chemicals to make you feel great while doing a fantastic job.

 Before starting a mental rehearsal, think about what could go wrong before your next performance.
-By listing out possible issues and identifying solutions, it slows down the chance of having a bad performance because something went wrong.
+Listing out possible issues and identifying solutions slows down the chance of having lousy execution because something went wrong.

-In our example of making a speech, it is possible the microphone stops working or you get too hot and uncomfortable.
-Do you have a second microphone available and do you have the option of taking off an outer layer of clothes like your coat, or a quick break for a change of clothes?
+In our example of making a speech, the microphone may stop working, or you get too hot and uncomfortable.
+Do you have a second microphone available, and do you have the option of taking off an outer layer of clothes like your coat or a quick break for a change of clothes?

 Let’s look at examples from business and the sports world.
-When a speaker is preparing for a very important speech, they can improve their performance two-fold.
-They start by visualizing they are walking up to the podium.
-By standing while doing this, they can add in dynamic hand movements and using the upper body/face and shoulders.
-Power movements with the hands, trigger emotions, and aid to install memories that can be recalled when acted upon.-yard field goal, it will be as if it actually happened.
-It is necessary to understand what emotions will serve you during a peak performance and be able to call them up instantly.
+When a speaker is preparing for a significant speech, they can improve their performance two-fold.
+The speaker can start by visualizing walking up to the podium, and they can add in dynamic hand movements and use the upper body/face and shoulders by standing while doing this.
+Power movements with the hands trigger emotions and aid in recalling memories.
+Understanding what emotions will serve you during peak performance times is necessary and call them up instantly.

-Go through your first mental rehearsal and remember what went well and what went wrong.
-If you were using dynamic hand movements and it didn’t help to trigger the right emotion, then do the rehearsal again using a different hand movement.
-For example, many people use the “jabbing finger,” movement to help make their point.
-If that is not working, then try again using the right hand striking the palm of the left-hand movement.
+Go through your first mental rehearsal and remember what went well and wrong.
+If you were using dynamic hand movements that didn’t help trigger the right emotion, rehearse again using a different hand movement.
+For example, many people use the “jabbing finger” movement to help make their point.
+If that is not working, then try again using the right hand, striking the palm of the left-hand movement.

-Go through the mental rehearsal repeatedly, changing and tweaking until you can give yourself high marks for a great performance.
-Studies have shown that mental rehearsal is not an instant fix it button.
-Just like learning to play the piano, you must practice, practice, and do more practice.
+Go through the mental rehearsal repeatedly, changing and tweaking until you can give yourself high marks for an excellent performance.
+Studies have shown that mental rehearsal is not an instant fix-it button.
+Just like learning to play the piano, you must practice extensively.
 It is never-ending but will pay huge dividends in your overall success.